withastro/docs/src/pages/en/editor-setup.md

 ## VS Code

 [VS Code](https://code.visualstudio.com) is a popular code editor for web developers, built by Microsoft.
-VS Code is our recommended code editor for Astro projects, including VS Code-powered browser editors like [GitHub Codespaces](https://github.com/features/codespaces) and [Gitpod](https://gitpod.io).
+The VS Code engine also powers popular in-browser code editors like [GitHub Codespaces](https://github.com/features/codespaces) and [Gitpod](https://gitpod.io).

-The [Official Astro Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) for VS Code makes web development even easier by unlocking several key features for Astro projects:
+Astro works with any code editor.
+However, VS Code is our recommended editor for Astro projects.
+We maintain an official [Astro VS Code Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) that unlocks several key features and developer experience improvements for Astro projects.

 - Syntax highlighting for `.astro` files.
 - TypeScript type information for `.astro` files.